ozyurtf/cpu-scheduler/README.md

 while (TRUE) {
   while (turn!=1) {} // Wait until turn = 1
-  critical_region();
+  critical_region(); // If turn = 1, enter to critical region.
   turn = 0;
   noncritical_region();
 }
 ```

-When process A leaves the critical region, it sets turn variable to allow the process B to enter it's critical region.
+When process A leaves the critical region, it sets the turn variable to 1 to allow the process B to enter it's critical region.
 Suppose that process B finishes its critical region quickly.
-After that, the turn variable will be set to 0 and both process A and process B will be in their non critical regions.
-If process A executes it's loop again, enters the critical region, and sets the turn variable as 1, and enters it's non critical region, both process A and B will be in their
-non critical regions and turn variable will  equal to 1.
-At that moment, if process A finishes it's non-critical region and goes back to the top of it's loop,
-it won't be permitted to enter it's critical region because turn=1.
+After then, the turn variable will be set to 0 and both process A and process B will be in their non critical regions.
+If process A executes it's loop again, enters the critical region, and sets the turn variable as 1, and enters it's non critical region, both process A and B will be in their non critical regions and turn variable will  equal to 1.
+At that moment, if process A finishes it's non-critical region and goes back to the top of it's loop, it won't be permitted to enter it's critical region because turn=1.

-That's why, this kind of procedure is not a good solution because it violates the 3rd condition that we defined previously:
+That's why, this kind of procedure is not a good solution because it violates the 2nd condition that we defined previously:

 1) We shouldn't take the speed or the number of CPUs into account.
 (Not relying on assumptions about the speed of processors or the number of them helps us to develop a system that can be used in different configurations)
 2) **If there is a process running outside its critical region, it shouldn't block any process.
 (This will ensure that processes do not block each other unnecessarily when they are not accessing shared resources)**
 3) There should be no process that is waiting to enter its critical region forever.
 (This will prevent starvation)
 4) Two processes should not be in their critical regions at the same time.

-So, let's take a look at the **Peterson's solution** for achieving mutual exclusion:
+So using just lock variables is not the best method to achieve mutual exclusion as well.
+Let's take a look at other methods.

+### Peterson's Solution for Achieving Mutual Exclusion

 ```
 #define FALSE 0